voipmeister/docs/pages/03.setup/09.cpanel-setup/docs.md

 title: 'Installation on cPanel'
 ---

-Configuration on cPanel
+# Download and Configure Files

+## Method 1: phpvms directory (recommended)

-Download phpVMS into a `phpvms` folder in your home folder.
+Download/upload phpVMS into a `phpvms` folder in your home folder.
 It should look something like:

 ```
 /home/youruser